 The women’s health physical therapy services at Professional are for women in all phases of life.
-From pre and postnatal issues through post- menopausal symptoms, we have a dedicated group of services to meet the needs of women of all ages.
+From pre and postnatal issues through postmenopausal symptoms, we have dedicated services to meet the needs of women of all ages.

-Professional Physical Therapy has certified physical therapists trained in managing these conditions including pregnancy related pains, such as sciatica, carpal tunnel syndrome, pubic symphysis pain, pelvic ligament strain, and ankle swelling.
-Other conditions might include diastasis recti, urinary incontinence, osteoporosis, osteopenia, fibromyalgia, headache, post-mastectomy and cardiovascular disease.
+Professional Physical Therapy has certified physical therapists trained in managing pregnancy-related pain, such as sciatica, as well as carpal tunnel syndrome, pubic symphysis pain, pelvic ligament strain, and ankle swelling.
+Other conditions all women may seek help for include diastasis recti, urinary incontinence, osteoporosis, osteopenia, fibromyalgia, headache, postmastectomy and cardiovascular disease.

 Women's health services at Professional Physical Therapy